-Turn off all radios and noisy equipment, activate the noise suppression switch and silence the passengers.
+Turn off all radios and noisy equipment, and silence the passengers.

 Open the service door and driver's window.
 Look and listen for an approaching train.

 Crossing the Track:

 Check the crossing signals again before proceeding.

 At a multiple-track crossing, stop only before the first set of tracks.
 When you are sure no train is approaching on any track, proceed across all of the tracks until you have completely cleared them.